staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/managing-your-team/manage-team-members.md

 #### Invite links

-You can review the invites your team has sent by opening your [team dashboard](https://go.postman.co/settings/team/members) and selecting [**Invite links**](https://go.postman.co/settings/team/manage-invite-links) from the left menu.
+To review the invites your team has sent, open your [team dashboard](https://go.postman.co/settings/team/members) and select [**Invite links**](https://go.postman.co/settings/team/manage-invite-links) from the left menu.
 The list provides information about which users generated links, when they were generated, when they expire, and their URL.

 <img alt="Invite links dashboard" src="https://assets.postman.com/postman-docs/v10/manage-invite-links-v10.15.jpg"/>